-If instructed by you or on your behalf, my clerks are my data processors.
-They will take receipt of most material I am sent and store it securely on our Lex computer system.
+If instructed my clerks are my data processors.
+They will take receipt of most material I am sent and store it securely on Lex.
 I will be able to access this data.
-Physical data (for example papers or discs) is increasingly rare in my line of work, but any such material will also be received by the clerks and will be locked in Chambers.
-Occasionally I will have to take this home to work on, but the material will remain locked away.
+Physical data (for example papers or disks) will also be received by the clerks and will be locked in Chambers.
+On occasion I will have to take this home to work on, but the material will remain locked away.

-There may be occasions where data (as part of a case I am instructed in) will have to be shared with other members of 2 King's Bench Walk or other Chambers if I am unable to cover a particular hearing (which will be done with the consent of the instructing body).
+There may be occasions where data (as part of a case I am instructed in) will have to be shared with other members of 2 King's Bench Walk or other Chambers if I am unable to cover a particular hearing.
+This will only be done with the consent of the instructing body.